ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/car-deeds-5-138" "800" /%}}

-[Esther C. (Cary) Vorhis](https://www.findagrave.com/memorial/148400355/esther-vorhis) (1836 to 23 Jan 1917) is the wife of [Andrew Cameron Vorhis](https://www.findagrave.com/memorial/21978492/andrew-cameron-vorhis) (1825 to 05 Aug 1889) and the mother of [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 1919), and A. Cameron Vorhis purchased the grist mill from Charles Personius, and Cameron's sons eventually took it over from him, when Cameron retired, a time that roughly corresponds to when the mill is said to have burned.
+[Esther C. (Cary) Vorhis](https://www.findagrave.com/memorial/148400355/esther-vorhis) (1836 to 23 Jan 1917) is the wife of [Andrew Cameron Vorhis](https://www.findagrave.com/memorial/21978492/andrew-cameron-vorhis) (1825 to 05 Aug 1889), who commonly went by Cameron, and the mother of [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 1919).
+Cameron Vorhis purchased the grist mill from Charles Personius, and Cameron's sons eventually took it over from him, when Cameron retired, a few years prior to when the mill is said to have burned.

 <div class="cols">
 {{% fig "mills-home/1889-08-09-The-Ithaca-Daily-Journal-Ithaca-NY-p3a" "350" /%}}